bsmth/content/files/en-us/web/svg/reference/attribute/type/index.md

 ---
-title: type
+title: SVG type attribute
+short-title: type
 slug: Web/SVG/Reference/Attribute/type
 page-type: svg-attribute
 sidebar: svgref
 ---

-The `type` attribute is a generic attribute and it has different meaning based on the context in which it's used.
+The SVG **`type`** attribute is a generic attribute and it has different meaning based on the context in which it's used.

 - For the {{SVGElement("animateTransform")}} element, it defines the type of transformation, whose values change over time.
 - For the {{SVGElement("feColorMatrix")}} element, it indicates the type of matrix operation.
 The keyword `matrix` indicates that a full 5x4 matrix of values will be provided.
 The other keywords represent convenience shortcuts to allow commonly used color operations to be performed without specifying a complete matrix.